cawoodm/powowshell/README.md

 #PowowShell

-Ever dreamed of drawing a visual data flow and pressing "Play" to see it run.
+Ever dreamed of drawing a visual data flow and pressing "Play" to see it run?
 I have, and that's why I dreamed up PowowShell: a graphical designer powered by PowerShell.